 Some of the events in The Exorcist really happened, but the larger story is all fiction.
 William Peter Blatty, who wrote the novel the film was based on, used a single newspaper article about a teenage boy who claimed to be possessed by demons as his inspiration.
 "Everything is made up," Blatty told The Washington Post.
 And, yes, that includes the head-twisting and pea-soup vomiting.

-- Actors: Max von Sydow, Ellen Burstyn, Linda Blair, Lee J. Cobb, William Peter Blatty
+- Actors: Ellen Burstyn, Linda Blair, Max von Sydow, Lee J. Cobb, Kitty Winn

 - Released: 1973